lepidus/authorAndSectionSearchFilters/README.md

-# Custom Search Filters Plugin
+# Author and Section Search Filters Plugin

 This plugin adds specific advanced filters to OJS search, giving users the ability to filter by a selected Author from a list of authors that contributed to the journal.